 Knowledge of the role of and indications for non-curative debulking surgery as an important part of palliative care is also required.
 In addition a range of palliative surgeries and their indications should be understood (palliative bypass surgery, stenting, toilette mastectomy for a fungating locally advanced cancer), as well as the non surgical pallitaive alternatives.
 This require close cooperation between the surgical oncologist, medical and radiation oncologists and the palliative and supportive care teams.

 A surgical oncologist should possess a working knowledge across all malignancies involving each specific disease site such as the digestive system, endocrine system, breast, soft tissues, skin, chest and reproductive system.
-However, in this era of organ specific surgery and cancer management and with the increasingly complex management algorithms and techniques available candidates may specify up to 2 sub-specialist areas of expertise which will form the focus of the oral examination.
-In some cases, candidates who have a very clear practice specialisation within only one area may also now take a UEMS EBSQ examination within this discipline only (see UEMS website for the full range of EBSQ examinations).
+However, in this era of organ specific surgery and cancer management and with the increasingly complex management algorithms and techniques available candidates may specify up to 3 sub-specialist areas of expertise which will form the focus of the oral examination.
+In some cases, candidates who have a very clear practice specialisation within only one area may also now take a UEMS EBSQ examination within this discipline only (please, see other UEMS surgical divisions for the full range of EBSQ examinations).